microwave89-hv/hw-fw-notes/to-clarify.md

 Does it have any use nowadays?

-What does IEDRAM look like?
+How does IEDRAM look like?

 # DSC Structure
 What is the DSC structure @xoreaxeaxeax was sinkholing?